 Here’s a short documentary about a guy who takes letterpressing very seriously:

 Where to Buy

 There are many companies out there that produce high-quality stationery.
 Be sure to check out examples of their work and get a feel for their reputation before investing in your new stationery.
 If you want to buy the cream of the crop, and you’ve got some cash to burn, check out Crane and Co., Dempsey and Carroll, and Piccolo Press (for those in the UK).
 They’re some of the oldest and best in the biz.
-If you’re looking for letterpress stationery, there are lots of small companies out there that make graphically interesting designs like Elum Designs and Page Stationery.
+If you’re looking for letterpress stationery, there are lots of small companies out there that make graphically interesting designs like Page Stationery.
 If you’re on a budget and just want some stationery to get started, American Stationery has some options that are not too shabby.

 Remember, many companies will send you a sample of their stuff before you buy, so you don’t have to make your purchase sight unseen.
 And you might want to simply check out your local fine stationery store, where you can get some personal attention and see and feel everything before you buy.

 Last updated: November 26, 2017